xizon/funda-ui/packages/MultiFuncSelect/README.md

 ---

-JSON Object Literals configuration properties of the `options`:
+JSON Object Literals configuration properties of the `options` and callback from `fetchCallback`:

 | Property | Type | Default | Description |
 | --- | --- | --- | --- |